 One of your real estate agent’s most important jobs will be making sure potential Buyers see your house.
 A comprehensive marketing campaign for your house should include both traditional and digital marketing and aim to make people fall in love with your house.
 Real estate marketing should include:

 - Photography/Videography: Professional photography is a must!
 Most Buyers will see your home for the first time online, and if the photos don’t capture their attention, they’ll move on to the next house and be lost to you forever.
-I've also had tremendous success in producing videos that offer Buyers a unique perspective of your house inside and out.
+Lee has had tremendous success in producing videos that offer Buyers a unique perspective of your house inside and out.

 - For Sale Signs: It’s not unusual for Buyers to cruise their target neighbourhoods in search of their perfect house, so a For Sale sign on the lawn is always recommended.